fysh711426/MP3catSharp/README.md

 ---

-### re-compile
+### Re-compile

-Then if you want to use C# to re-compile the binary file, you can refer here.
+Then if you want to use C# to re-compile the [mp3cat.go](https://github.com/dmulholl/mp3cat), you can refer [here](https://github.com/fysh711426/MP3catSharp/blob/master/mp3cat/Program.cs).